Big Brother Brasil 21: Future appearances

 After this 2021 season, Arcrebiano Araújo appeared in No Limite 5, where he finished in 12th place in the competition.
 In the same year, Arcrebiano also appeared in A Fazenda 13, where he finished as runner-up from the competition.

 In 2022, Gilberto Nogueira appeared in Dança dos Famosos 19, where he finished in 8th place.

 In 2022, Lumena Aleluia appeared on De Férias com o Ex Caribe: Salseiro VIP as original cast member.
 In 2023, Lumena also appeared in A Fazenda 15, she entered in the Warehouse where the public voted for four contestants to move into the main house, she didn't receive enough votes to enter in the game.
+In 2024, appeared in De Férias com o Ex Directoria as a member of the original cast, and was announced as the winner of the season; in 2026 she returned for the second season.

 In 2022, Kerline Cardoso appeared in A Fazenda 14, she finished in 9th place in the competition.

+In 2026, Sarah Andrade returned in Big Brother Brasil 26, she finished in 19th place in the competition.